Knowledgebase

 The speed of the indexing of documents depends on:

 For a small drive, DataCentral can be done within minutes, for larger ones, it can take hours and for very large drives with multiple TB of indexable files (exe files, images, ... don't count), it can even take days.
-Smaller scans lead to smaller indexes, which can usually be searches through faster.
+Smaller scans lead to smaller indexes, which can usually be searched through faster.

 SpaceObServer shows a progress and an estimation for the remaining time of the indexing in the "Configure scans" window in the "State" column of the scan.